omega8cc/boa/docs/MAJORUPGRADE.md

 - Devuan Chimaera => upgrade to Daedalus with `_CHIMAERA_TO_DAEDALUS=YES`
 - Devuan Beowulf => upgrade to Chimaera with `_BEOWULF_TO_CHIMAERA=YES`

+Devuan Daedalus (recommended) and Excalibur (latest) are the supported, tested hosts.
+Devuan Chimaera and Beowulf are deprecated: they remain only as hops on the way up and are not tested in any context, so a host still on either should be upgraded rather than kept.

 ### Debian to Devuan Major OS Upgrades

 - Debian 13 Trixie => upgrade to Excalibur with `_TRIXIE_TO_EXCALIBUR=YES`